Legal

 Sensitive Data

 No special categories of Personal Data (as defined in Article 9 GDPR) are processed under this DPA.
+The Service is not designed for special-category data, and the Controller shall not upload such data as contact attributes or campaign content.

 Processing Activities